Organica-Ai-Solutions/NIS_Protocol/docs/QUICK_START.md

 ---

 **🎯 That's it!
 You now have a working neural intelligence system.
-Check out the [Getting Started Guide](GETTING_STARTED.md) for more advanced features.**
+Check out the [Getting Started Guide](GETTING_STARTED.md) for more well-engineered features.**